Earth Day 2024

-We all know trees are important, but do we really understand the roles they play in everyday life?
-Let our Park Specialist lead your class through an introduction to the life cycle of a tree, basic tree ID and impressive facts about our forest friends.
-At the end of the program, each student will have the opportunity to get their hands dirty when they take home a small tree to plant.
+We all know trees are important, but do we totally understand the roles they play in everyday life?
+Join a Ranger to lead your class through an introduction to the life cycle of a tree, basic tree ID and impressive facts about our forest friends.
+At the end of the program, each student will have the opportunity to get their hands dirty and plant a small tree to take home.

-Many native plants and animals have adaptations that help them survive in the wild.
-Your class will be amazed at some of the incredible adaptations of flora and fauna right outside our back doors.
-Don’t forget your camera to capture some up-close encounters with our fascinating neighbors.
+All native animals have adaptations that help them survive in the wild.
+Students will be amazed at some of the incredible adaptations of both predators and prey right outside our doors.
+Students will get up close and personal with our live animal ambassadors and experiences these adaptations firsthand.

 Nuts and Bolts

 When: Programs are offered on weekdays throughout the month of April.
 If you’re unable to make it during the month, let us know and we’ll look for a date that can work for you.
 Typically, programs begin at 9:30am and conclude by noon for lunch.
 Guided hikes can be arranged for the afternoon.
 These times can vary depending on individual school schedules and group size.

 Cost: $9 per student includes admission for the day plus all programs and materials.
 One adult chaperone per 10 students is admitted at no cost.
 Additional adults are $14 each.
 To register, contact our Groups and Education office at 828-625-9611, ext.
 1837 or [email protected] to reserve your date.

 Need help with transportation costs?
 The Friends of North Carolina State Parks Yip-ee program may be able to help.
 Get more information here.